irebm2/Module-4/README.md

 # Module-4

-1

-2
-README file for Console-Finances repository
+#README file for Console-Finances repository

 Console Finances
 This repository contains the code for a JavaScript application that analyzes the financial records of a company.
 The application calculates the following metrics: